-Major Sky Broadband outage leaves UK in chaos
+UK broadband outage continues as Sky promises fix 'this evening'

 Sky Broadband is suffering a widespread outage as of July 6, but what should you know and what can you do if your Sky internet isn't working?
-Here's what we know so far about why Sky is down.
+Here's what we know so far about why Sky is down, including all the latest updates.

 The issue – which is also believed to be affecting TalkTalk internet subscribers – began surfacing at around 5am BST, according to Down Detector.

-The full extent of the outage isn't currently known, but the area worst affected is believed to be East Sussex.
+Initially, the full extent of the outage wasn't known beyond the fact that East Sussex was the worst affected area, but Sky has issued some subsequent updates, identifying the source of the problem as "7 separate breaks" in fibre cables near the Kempton exchange, as a result of local digging works.

-Here's what our very own seaside flâneur Simon tweeted earlier this morning:
+News of the outage first came to our attention via very own seaside flâneur Simon:

-Sky, for its part, seemed more interested in what the ladies might be wearing by the coast...
+Sky, at first, seemed more interested in what the ladies might be wearing by the coast...

 Does it matter that Bikini Day was actually July 5?
 Maybe Sky should stick to providing internet access.
 Oh wait...

-In between banter, the telecoms giant managed to give something approaching an update on the widespread borkage and reassure those affected that its engineers are working tirelessly to fix the problem.
+In between its earlier banter, the telecoms giant managed to address the widespread borkage and reassure those affected that its engineers are working tirelessly to fix the problem.

-It's understood that a "fibre cable break" is to blame for the ongoing problems in East Sussex, and while there's frankly not a lot you can do if you're stuffed this morning, the best ways to vent are by hitting up the Sky Help Team on Twitter, or navigating to the support section of the Sky website.
+That was when reports of "fibre cable break" first surfaced, and while there's frankly not a lot you can do if you're stuffed today, the best way to vent or ask questions is by hitting up the Sky Help Team on Twitter – or navigating to the support section of the Sky website.

 Related: Best Prime Day deals

-Note: Update: The latest from Sky is the following tweet, sent at 13:48 London time: "Engineers are hoping to have services restored this evening, further updates when we get them.
-Thanks for your patience."